Friday, 24 February 2017

 MOOKKARUPPU POR/WAR

-This is otherwise known as Mysore war.
-The Mysore King Kanthiruva Narasa Raja presumed that Thirumalai Nayakkar was behind Bijapur Sultan attacking Mysore.
-So he declared war against Thirumalai Nayakkar in the year 1656 AD through Sathyamangalam, which was under the rule of Thirumalai Nayakar.
-Mysore Raja’s captain Kembayya cuts the nose with the upper lip, of those common men including Children who are on their way to Madurai and sent to Mysore Raja.
-In retaliation Thirumalai Nayakar with the help of Sethupathi of Ramnad and Palayakarars of Salem Erode chased them to Mysore.
-This was mentioned in the book “A Voyage to East India” written by J H Gross.
-In 1679 AD the Britishers mentioned in a resolution at St George Fort.
-This inscription on a small pillar is the only written document found in the midst of the field states மீசையுடநே மூக்கறு ப்பிச்சார்.
+This is otherwise known as the Mysore War.
+The Mysore King Kanthiruva Narasa Raja presumed that Thirumalai Nayakkar was behind the Bijapur Sultan attacking Mysore.
+So he declared war against Thirumalai Nayakkar in the year 1656 CE through Sathyamangalam, which was under the rule of Thirumalai Nayakar.
+Mysore Raja’s captain Kembayya cuts the nose with the upper lip of those common men, including Children who are on their way to Madurai and sent to Mysore Raja.
+In retaliation, Thirumalai Nayakar, with the help of Sethupathi of Ramnad and Palayakarars of Salem and Erode, chased them to Mysore.
+This was mentioned in the book “A Voyage to East India” written by J.H.
+Gross.
+In 1679 CE, the Britishers mentioned in a resolution at St George's Fort.
+This inscription on a small pillar is the only written document found in the midst of the field, states மீசையுடநே மூக்கறு ப்பிச்சார்.

-The inscription also speaks about donation of pulling rope given to Madurai Chokkanathaswamy temple’s Chariot by Chinna Poobalarayan aka Chinnamanayakar.
-Viswanatha Nayaka, Thanjavur Adappa Sevvaya, Achutha Nayaka, Trichy Mutharaiyar will be in favour of Thirumalai Nayakar.
-A letter was sent to Madurai, Thanjavur, Senji forces has to move to Salem for Chinnapoobalarayar to battle against Mysore king.
-At the same time Venkatappa Nayaka came to Trichy, Rayarpalayam and cut the nose with mustache.
+The inscription also speaks about the donation of a pulling rope given to Madurai Chokkanathaswamy temple’s Chariot by Chinna Poobalarayan, aka Chinnamanayakar.
+Viswanatha Nayaka, Thanjavur Adappa Sevvaya, Achutha Nayaka, and Trichy Mutharaiyar will be in favor of Thirumalai Nayakar.
+A letter was sent to Madurai, Thanjavur, and Senji forces had to move to Salem for Chinnapoobalarayar to battle against the Mysore king.
+At the same time, Venkatappa Nayaka came to Trichy, Rayarpalayam, and cut the nose with the mustache.

-Land also donated in favour of Thirumalai Nayakar.
-Further it was mentioned that if anybody do hindrance to this will get the curse equivalent to killing their father and mother.
+The land was also donated in favor of Thirumalai Nayakar.
+Further, it was mentioned that if anybody is a hindrance to this will get the curse equivalent to killing their father and mother.

 ANGALAMMAN TEMPLE INSCRIPTION

-Part of the inscription tablet belongs 1st Parantaka Chozha dated 948 CE period was found in Angalamman Temple.
+Part of the inscription tablet belongs 1st Parantaka Chozha dated 948 CE period, was found in the Angalamman Temple.
 There are 8 lines which starts with ஸ்வஸ்தி ஸ்ரீ மதிரையும் ஈழமும் கொண்ட கோப்பரகெசரி பன்மருக்கு“.
-This is the title for 1st Paranthaka Chozhan.
-Hence this inscription is the proof of Chozha’s direct rule in the Salem area.
+This is the title for the 1st Paranthaka Chozhan.
+Hence, this inscription is proof of Chozha’s direct rule in the Salem area.
 This tablet is under worship by the locals.

 KURICHI INSCRIPTION

-The inscription is on the road side and on the back side of the Mariamman Temple at Kurichi.
-This inscription belongs to 17th century during Viswanatha Thirumalai Nayakar period.
+The inscription is on the roadside and on the back side of the Mariamman Temple at Kurichi.
+This inscription belongs to the 17th century during the Viswanatha Thirumalai Nayakar period.
 This stone inscription mainly speaks about the village Kurichi was donated to Thanthondreeswarar Temple, which includes fields, ponds with fish, trees, well.
-It was also written that those who defaults this inscription will get a curse equivalent to killing of father and mother on the banks of river Ganga and those who takes care will be benefited equivalent to taking bath in ganga and conducting Aswamedha yaga.
+It was also written that those who default on this inscription will get a curse equivalent to the killing of father and mother on the banks of the river Ganga, and those who take care will benefit equivalent to taking a bath in Ganga and conducting Aswamedha Yaga.

 ( மேற்க்கு பக்கம் )